-Sector Protection/unprotection can be implemented via two methods.
+Sector protection/unprotection can be implemented via two methods.

-The primary method requires $V{\rm ID}$ on the RESET# pin only, and can be implemented either in-system or via programming equipment.
+The primary method requires $V{ID}$ on the RESET# pin only, and can be implemented either in-system or via programming equipment.
 Figure 2 shows the algorithms and Figure 23 shows the timing diagram.
 This method uses standard microprocessor bus cycle timing.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.

-The alternate method intended only for programming equipment requires $V{\text{ID}}$ on address pin A9 and OE#.
+The alternate method intended only for programming equipment requires $V{ID}$ on address pin A9 and OE#.
 This method is compatible with programmer routines written for earlier 3.0 volt-only AMD flash devices.
-Publication number 20536 contains further details; contact an AMD representative to request a copy.
+Details on this method are provided in a supplement, publication number 21468.
+Contact an AMD representative to request a copy.